 In everyone’s best interest, please reschedule your appointment if:

-- you have travelled across state lines and need to quarantine for 14 days
+- you’ve travelled across state lines and need to quarantine for 14 days first (this is required by NY law)

 - and you must reschedule if you believe you may have been exposed to coronavirus or are experiencing any of the following: